nohtcoltd/2_5dbutton/README.md

 ICON
 ----
-Ligature Symbols is applied to ‘@font-face’ ‘.icon-font’ inside ‘general_button.scss.’
+Ligature Symbols is applied to '@font-face' '.icon-font' inside 'general_button.scss'.
 Please modify the font path in accordance with the environment.

     @font-face {